Use a humidifier to fight winter dry skin!

 I started the test by placing the humidifier in my office, filling up its water reservoir, shutting the door, and then turning on the “high” fan setting.
 By shutting the office door, I reduced the room volume to be humidified.
 In addition, the high fan setting sped up the humidification process.
 I ran the humidifier for a few days and then shut it off.
 The humidifier was an evaporative unit that operates by drawing room air through an evaporative wet wick–as opposed to a sonic unit that emits water droplets into room air.

-I used the DSI Sense app to track the daily increase in the relative humidity of room air.
+I used a digital hygrometer to track the daily increase in the relative humidity of room air.
 The initial increase was slow because the water vapor emitted from the humidifier was being absorbed into the room’s carpet, furniture, walls, etc. After a while the relative humidity reached about 45% and I was able to turn the fan setting to “low” to maintain that level.

 As the chart above shows, the Dry Skin Index dropped from about 6 to 4 as the room air was humidified, a reduction of more than 30%!
-Not only was the resulting humidity of 45% comfortable, the related DSI level of 4 was at the lower bound of the “moderate” category of the Dry Skin Index recorded by the DSI Sense.
+Not only was the resulting humidity of 45% comfortable, the related DSI level of 4 was at the lower bound of the “moderate” category of the Dry Skin Index.
 After the humidifier was shut off, DSI levels quickly returned to the “high” category.

 Implications for better skin care